-Table 19 has a list of proposed projects in Central Maui.
-This list represents the future projects in Central Maui that the DOE is aware of as of October 28, 2010.
+Table 18 has a list of the proposed projects in West Maui that the DOE is aware of as of October 28, 2010.
 Some of these projects lack entitlements or approvals.
 Additional projects that are not on this list may be proposed or developed in the future.